7 Ways to Protect Yourself from Rising Interest Rates in Canada

 6. Lock your mortgage interest rate in for many years

-If you believe that mortgage rates may rise substantially, now would be a great time to consider locking in your mortgage for a good number of years.
+If you believe that mortgage rates may rise substantially, now would be a great time to consider locking in your variable rate or open mortgage for a good number of years.
 Interest rates are still near historic lows.
 If rates do rise, this could be one of the best moves you could make.
 Speak to someone you trust and decide what will work best for you.

 7. Lock in a low interest rate for debt that you can’t afford to pay off quickly